Beam Deflection Calculator

 In building construction, we usually use framing structures that are held in place by the foundations in the ground.
 These framing structures are like the skeletons of buildings, houses, and even bridges.
-In a frame, we call the vertical framing columns, and the horizontal ones beams.
-Beams are the long members of a structure that carry the loads brought by the horizontal slabs of the structures, including floors and roofs.
+In a frame, we call the vertical framing columns and the horizontal ones beams.
+Beams are the extended members of a structure that carry the loads brought by the horizontal slabs of the structures like solid concrete floors, wooden floor joist systems, and roofs.

-When beams carry loads that are too heavy for them, they start to bend.
+When beams carry loads too heavy for them, they start to bend.
 We call the amount of beam bending beam deflection.
 Beam deflection is the vertical displacement of a point along the centroid of a beam.
-We can also consider the beam's surface as our reference point, as long as there are no changes in the beam's height or depth during the bending.
+We can also consider the beam's surface as our reference point as long as there are no changes in the beam's height or depth during the bending.

 How to calculate the maximum beam deflection

 We equipped our beam deflection calculator with the formulas that engineers and engineering students use to quickly determine the maximum deflection a specific beam will experience due to the load it carries.
-These formulas, though, can only solve simple loads and a combination of these loads.
+However, these formulas can only solve simple loads and a combination of these loads.
 We have tabulated these formulas for you, as shown below:

 Simply-supported beam deflection formulas